Lambeth Conference: Seventh: 1930

 The conference opened with a "day of devotion" at Fulham Palace, the residence of the Bishop of London.
 Holy Communion was celebrated at 8:30 am with an address by 86-year-old Edward Talbot, retired Bishop of Winchester.

 The conference's "manner of deliberations" followed the pattern used in earlier conferences.
-The six subjects (see the list of subjects in the Resolutions section below) proposed for consideration were brought before sessions of the whole Conference for six days, from July 7 to July 12.
+The six subjects (see the list of subjects in the Resolutions section below) proposed for consideration were brought before sessions of the whole Conference for six days, from 7 July to 12 July.
 The subjects were all referred to committees.
 The work of the committees was aided by the essays and papers that had been prepared for them in advance.
-After their two-weeks of deliberations, the committees presented their reports and resolutions to the whole conference from July 28 to August 9.
+After their two-weeks of deliberations, the committees presented their reports and resolutions to the whole conference from 28 July to 9 August.